This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 tips for spicy glazed brussels sprouts

-• Be sure to halve or even quarter your Brussels sprouts, depending on the size.
+• Be sure to halve or even quarter your sprouts, depending on the size.
 The cut surface will caramelize better than the uncut side, and you want them all to be approximately the same size for even cooking.

 • Keep an eye on your oven toward the end of cooking.
 Oven temperatures vary, and you don’t want to burn the sprouts!